DEFNA/defna.org/_posts/2025-02-27-defna-board-member-recruitment.md

 - Any ideas for expanding DEFNA’s reach in the open-source community.
 - Anything else you’d like us to know about you as a potential board member.

-Please email your information to us by March 10 at 12:00 PM ET (Eastern Time).
+Please email your information to us by March 10 at 12:00 PM ET (Eastern Time)/1600hrs UTC.
 We'll contact you if we need more details.
 We'll make our decision and reply to everyone by end-of-day March 20.

 Read more about [DEFNA's board members](https://www.defna.org/about/).